-GWA Youth Wingfoil World Tour Competitors Membership: 60 Euros per season.
-(To be paid 30 Euros at the first event entered and 60 Euros at the second event entered.
-The total amount of 60 Euros can also be paid in once at the first event for the complete year.
-Membership fees are excluding event fees.)
+GWA Youth Wingfoil World Tour Competitors Membership: 40 Euros per season.
+The total amount of 40 Euros can also be paid in once at the first event for the complete year.
+Membership fees are excluding event fees.

 APPENDIX A

 SURF-FREESTYLE TRICK FAMILY